cluera/StarWarsApiExamples/README.md

 To run, do the following steps:
 1. Open the folder with your editor of choice (i.e. Visual Studio Code)
-2. Run a terminal in the folder, and execute `npm run ci` to install dependencies.
+2. Run a terminal in the folder, and execute `npm ci` to install dependencies.
 3. Create a file called `.env` at the root of the `node-with-ts` folder.
 4. Edit the file, and populate with the following:
 `API_HOST=<Your_API_HOST>`
 `APP_ID=<Your_APP_ID>`
 `API_KEY=<Your_API_KEY>`
 5. Finally, execute the command `npm run start`.
 The console will output the JSON as a string.

+To execute tests, run command `npm run test`.

 ## Azure Serverless Function - TypeScript - Example
 Under the [`azure-function`](azure-function) folder, exists a local project for Azure Serverless functions.
 This project also uses the same [GraphQL client library](https://github.com/prisma-labs/graphql-request).